pwittchen/NetworkEvents/README.md

 }
 ```

-In addition it is able to detect situation when strength of the Wifi signal was changed with `WifiSignalStrengthChanged` event.
+In addition, it is able to detect situation when strength of the Wifi signal was changed with `WifiSignalStrengthChanged` event.

 ## Usage